moner50/Data_Survey/README.md

 | **Other**           | `Q8 - If you were to look for a new job today, what would be the most important thing to you?` | Job-seeking priorities (e.g., salary, remote work) |

 ## Data Cleaning Steps
+This is not the best data cleaning process, but I am learning to improve my data cleaning and analysis skills.

 1. **Job Title Cleaning**
    - Split `Q1 - Which Title Best Fits your Current Role?` by `(` to remove extra text.
    - Kept only the primary job title.